Isaac Rochell

-Isaac Christopher Rochell (born April 22, 1995) is an American football defensive end for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Notre Dame, and was drafted in the seventh round of the 2017 NFL Draft by the Los Angeles Chargers.
-Rochell also played with the Indianapolis Colts in 2021 and the Cleveland Browns in 2022.
+Isaac Christopher Rochell (born April 22, 1995) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish, and was selected in the seventh round of the 2017 NFL draft by the Los Angeles Chargers.
+Rochell also played for the Indianapolis Colts, Cleveland Browns, and Las Vegas Raiders.

+Early life

+Rochell was born to parents Steve and Gina Rochell.

 College career

 A three-year starter at the University of Notre Dame, Rochell's performance was strong his junior year but faded near the end of his senior year.
 He recorded slightly fewer tackles but had a sack and ten quarterback hurries.
 Rochell was noted for his consistency and work ethic even when the Fighting Irish were not finding success on the field.

 Professional career

 Los Angeles Chargers

-Rochell was drafted by the Los Angeles Chargers in the seventh round (225th overall) in the 2017 NFL Draft.
-He was waived on September 13, 2017, and was re-signed to the practice squad.
+Rochell was selected by the Los Angeles Chargers in the seventh round (225th overall) in the 2017 NFL draft.
+He was waived on September 13, 2017, and re-signed to the practice squad.
 He was promoted to the active roster on December 12, 2017.

 Rochell re-signed with the Chargers on April 21, 2020.
+In December, he received the Chargers' nomination for the Walter Payton Man of the Year award.